Summer Financial Aid is available to eligible admitted UC Berkeley students enrolled in summer session.

 UC Summer Fee Grant

 Qualifying undergraduate students may be eligible for a UC Summer Fee Grant.
-UC Summer Fee Grant eligibility is based on the number of units in which you are enrolled and your financial need as determined by your Expected Family Contribution (EFC) from your 2017-18 FAFSA.
+UC Summer Fee Grant eligibility is based on the number of units in which you are enrolled and your financial need as determined by your Expected Family Contribution (EFC) from your 2018-19 aid application.
 UC Summer Fee Grants are fee paying awards and only apply towards your course and campus fees.
 NOTE: Summer Fee Grant eligibility is based on the availability of funds at the time of awarding.
 If Summer Fee Grant funds are exhausted, you may not be awarded a Fee Grant, even if you meet eligibility requirements.

 The UC Summer Fee Grant is a need-based grant that will be applied to your per-unit tuition costs and your campus fee.
 You can receive the UC Summer Fee Grant if you study: